olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-jinja-objet-texte-conditionnel.md

 10. Use a more readable variant in the content file:

-    It may be more intuitive to specify a user-friendly string value in the content file.
-Especially if editors are unfamiliar with object-oriented programming, as the `==` equality test is more meaningful to most people.
+    It may be more intuitive to specify a user-friendly string value in the content file, especially if editors are unfamiliar with object-oriented programming, as the `==` equality test is more meaningful to most people.

     ```txt
     Using conditional text